jorenrui/spccweb/README.md

 php artisan migrate
 ```

+### 4. Populating the Database with some dummy data (optional) <a name="seeder"></a>

-f.
-Populate the Database by running the Database Seeder (if any)
+a.
+Populate the Database by running the Database Seeder.
+A dummy data has been provided.

 ```
 composer dump-autoload